Danielle Rousseau: Development

 Rousseau is named after French-Swiss philosopher Jean-Jacques Rousseau.
 Although Rousseau is French, actress Mira Furlan is Croatian, which led to speculation that Rousseau is not really from France.
 In one of the official Lost podcasts, producer Carlton Cuse joked, "any French woman who speaks with a Croatian accent and has been living in the woods for sixteen years eating bugs ... has got some issues, and those issues need to be overcome before she can actually go and embrace Alex".
 Furlan understood Rousseau's decision to not meet her daughter, believing that no one can ever be prepared for that moment.
 Furlan met Raymonde for the first time just minutes before shooting their reunion scene in the season three finale.
 The actors believed the scene to be a "huge moment" for their characters, which Furlan described as a "basic human moment."
 Furlan was glad to have "such a beautiful partner," and noted their physical resemblance.

+Furlan was said to have asked for her character to be written out of the series because she did not want to travel to Hawaii to film her scenes, although she later called this an untrue rumor.
+The producers decided for Rousseau to be shot, with the possibility of her returning in season five.
+Co-show runners and executive producers Damon Lindelof and Cuse originally intended for Rousseau to get her own flashback episode in season four, however as a result of the Writer's Strike, this did not come to pass.

+In her memoir, Furlan disclosed the producers retaliated against her during re-negotiation for a new deal to guest star on the show (as she was not under contract as a series regular).
+She remarked how asking for better accommodations—after dealing with a hostile work environment for years—suddenly led "the discourse to change"; they abruptly announced a plan to kill her character off, leaving "the mother and the daughter storyline unfinished".
+On the decision, she said:I was puzzled: are they ready to rewrite the whole storyline just because I dared to ask for something, that something not even being more money?
+Yes.